 Hello!
-My name is Zack, and I am currently a second-year graduate student in the Boston University Department of Astronomy and Institute for Astrophysical Research.
+My name is Zack, and I am currently a third-year graduate student in the Boston University Department of Astronomy and Institute for Astrophysical Research.
 I grew up in the Finger Lakes region of central New York State.
 I received my Bachelor of Arts magna cum laude with high honors in Physics and Astronomy from Colgate University in May of 2017, and my Master of Arts in Astronomy from Boston University in May of 2019, as part of my Ph.
 D. program.

 Currently, I work with Dr. Alan Marscher and Dr. Svetlana Jorstad as part of the Boston University Blazar Group, trying to answer the question of how supermassive black holes at the centers of galaxies can cause those galaxies to be the most luminous objects in the entire Universe.
 More specifically, I am trying to figure out what physical processes are occurring to cause the large amounts of light coming from blazars by observing them across the electromagnetic spectrum, from radio waves to gamma rays.
 The brightness of a blazar at different parts of the spectrum, and how the brightness is different when you compare two different parts of the spectrum, tells us how the light is being generated in the first place: By charged particles, such as electrons and protons, being accelerated to speeds almost near the speed of light in vast structures known as jets that emerge from near the vicinity of the black hole.
+See my Research or Publications pages for more information about my research!

-As an undergraduate at Colgate University I worked with Dr. Thomas Balonek for three years monitoring the optical brightness of several blazars, other active galactic nuclei, and variable stars using the Colgate University Foggy Bottom Observatory.
+When I attended Colgate University I worked with Dr. Thomas Balonek for three years monitoring the optical brightness of several blazars, other active galactic nuclei, and variable stars using the Colgate University Foggy Bottom Observatory.
 During the course of the research I spent over 200 nights at the telescope, observing long-timescale

 brightness variations of the sources.
 One in particular, the blazar 3C454.3, became the topic of my undergraduate thesis, The Dramatic 2016 Optical and Gamma-ray Outburst of the Blazar 3C454.3.
 A more detailed description of my work can be found in the Research page of this site.